It’s “common knowledge” that men don’t read books by women. But the truth is a little more complex; in fact, some men do read books by female authors.

-So, evidently, I am that relatively rare creature: an man who not only reads many novels by women but often prefers them.
-I have always been interested in realistic fiction that addresses the human condition and relationships more than the genre fiction most men read (thrillers, mysteries, military strategy, sci-fi, fantasy, etc.).
-I suppose being an English major in college had something to do with it, but my tastes have always run to “literary fiction.”
-And a lot of novels in that category are written by women.
-It would take a concerted effort NOT to read literary fiction by women.
+But in my experience, I seem to be a relatively rare creature: a man who not only reads many novels by women but often prefers them.
+I have always been more interested in realistic fiction that addresses the human condition and relationships than in the genre fiction most men read (thrillers, mysteries, military strategy, sci-fi, fantasy, etc.).
+I’m sure being an English major had something to do with it.
+While at CSUN and UCLA, I came to love writers as different as Jane Austen, Edith Wharton, Willa Cather, and Flannery O’Connor.

-Perhaps my perspective on these particular novels might be of interest to other readers, writers, and publishers.
-Maybe, just maybe, I will be able to convince some other men to pick up a novel with a woman’s name on the cover.
+Perhaps my perspective on literary fiction by women will be of interest to other readers, writers, and publishers.
+And maybe, just maybe, I will be able to convince some other men to pick up a novel with a woman’s name on the cover.